designsecurity/progpilot/README.md

 If no errors occuring you could try the next example.

 ## Example
-- Use this code for analyze *example1.php*
+- Use this code to analyze *example1.php*
 ```php
 <?php